votchallenge/website/contents/vots2023/participation.md

  - When  coauthoring multiple submissions with similar design, the longer description should refer to the other submissions and clearly expose the differences.
 If in doubt whether a change is sufficient enough, contact the organisers.
  - Authors are encouraged to submit their own previously published or unpublished trackers.
  - Authors may submit modified versions of third-party trackers.
 The submission description should clearly state what the changes were.
 Third-party trackers submitted without significant modification will not be accepted.
+ - The VOTS2023 winner is required to publicly release the pretained tracker and the source code.
+In case private training sets are used, the authors are strongly encouraged to make the publicly available to foster results reproducibility.

 ### Tracker registration checklist (prepare in advance)